Tourism in Greenland: Greenland Self-Rule Government

 In 2002 Greenland (then "Home Rule Government" now "Self-Rule Government") established five focus regions for the development of the tourism industry in Greenland.
 "Destination North Greenland" centered on Disko Bay, "Destination Arctic Circle" centered on Kangerlussuaq, "Destination Capital Region" centered on the capital Nuuk, "Destination South Greenland" centered on Qaqortoq, and "Destination East Greenland" in East Greenland with Tasiilaq as the main hub.

 The most popular tourist destination is Ilulissat Icefjord, which has been declared a UNESCO World Heritage Site.

-Effects of the pandemic
+Effects of the COVID-19 pandemic

 Tourism increased significantly between 2015 and 2019, with the number of visitors increasing from 77,000 per year to 105,000.
 One source estimated that in 2019 the revenue from this aspect of the economy was about 450 million kroner (US$67 million).
 Like many aspects of the economy, this slowed dramatically in 2020, and into 2021, due to restrictions required as a result of the COVID-19 pandemic; one source describes tourism as being the "biggest economic victim of the coronavirus".
 (The overall economy did not suffer too severely as of mid 2020, thanks to the fisheries "and a hefty subsidy from Copenhagen".)
 Tourism is expected to recover in 2021, and Greenland's goal is to develop it "right" and to "build a more sustainable tourism for the long run".

+Donald Trump's second presidency

+Greenland experienced a surge in tourism following renewed global attention from U.S. President Donald Trump during his second term.
+In early 2025, Trump’s comments and his son Donald Trump Jr.'s visit to the newly opened Nuuk international airport drew international focus.
+Tour operators, such as Ivik Knudsen-Ostermann of Greenland Cruises, reported a significant rise in bookings.
+The tourism boom aligns with Greenland’s efforts to diversify its economy beyond fishing, leveraging its glaciers, fjords, and Inuit culture.
+Meanwhile, Trump reaffirmed his interest in acquiring the island, citing its rare earth mineral resources.